Pain Management Electives and Selectives

 Overview:

-Goal: Exposure to a diverse patient population with a wide-variety of painful disorders in the outpatient clinic setting.
+Goal: Exposure to a diverse patient population with a wide variety of painful disorders in the outpatient clinic setting.

 Objectives: At the end of the elective the student will be able to: